ChrisDeFreitas/ElasticStack/README.md

 - Definition of ElasticStack: https://www.elastic.co/what-is/elk-stack
 - purpose is to monitor network activity, custom applications and logins

-I hope that the four distinct applications that make up this solution will provide robust documentation and error handling, allowing this effort to be leverage for other purposes.
+I hope the four distinct applications that make up this solution will provide robust documentation and error handling, allowing this effort to be leverage for other purposes.
 I have used many  monitoring solutions and found that they all had some fatal flaw that prevented them from being a total solution; typically they would fail silently on some critical feature.

 This is a work in progress and another of my archives of generally useful information that I don't want to lose.
 Feel free to use for your own purposes.